Come forage some clay and process it with me and my daughter Juni…

 During my graduate studies at Utah State University I delved into soda firing.
 This can be done in a gas or wood kiln.
 The soda adds additional flux to the environment.
 It is an extra variable that can produce some outstanding results.

-In wood and soda firing, chance always plays a role.
-Often, my favorite pots out of a firing are unexpected.
-In part, this is due to the peculiarities of each firing, but also the way my materials interact with the soda.
 The impurities in the clays and rocks result in pots I find all the more compelling.
 I am on a path of discovery, trying to finesse my raw materials and firing process.
 Sometimes this research feels like wrangling an unruly jazz ensemble: whirling improvisations that often end in discord, but sometimes delight.

 Follow my ongoing research as it progresses on Instagram: @hamish.jackson.pottery